Glossary

 SOIL EROSION

-The detachment and transportation of soil particles by wind, water, ice, or gravity.
+The transportation of soil particles by wind, water, or gravity, resulting in the loss of fertile topsoil.

 SOIL MOISTURE